PackeTsar/radiuid/README.md

 Fixed in dev1.0.1.
 The program can now accept any password with special characters with the exception of the percent sign (%).

+**Fixed issue #7: Rewrite log_writer to use global logfile variable.**

+Fixed in dev1.0.1. kog_writer now only has one input argument and it uses the global logfile var.

+ADDED FEATURES:
+     - Added logging of CLI commands to log file for accounting purposes using the cli_log_writer method.

 ##########   WHAT IS RADIUID   ##########
 -----------------------------------------